zydou/arti/doc/dev/netdoc-builder.md

 impl Drop for ItemEncoder<'_> {
     fn drop(&mut self) {
-        // actually adds the item to self.doc.built.
+        // actually add any not-yet-flushed parts of the item
+        // to self.doc.built.
     }
 }